-We’re all familiar with how fresh olives taste like, and their bitter taste is not at all appealing.
+We’re all familiar with how fresh olives taste like and smell of olives.
+Their bitter taste is not at all appealing.
 But if you’ve been observant with how your cat devours olives, you might notice that they enjoy eating them.

 The answer to this lies in the fact that olives – or more particularly, the green olive variety – contains isoprenoids that are similar to nepetalactone, a compound that’s present in catnip.
 As a result, green olives give cats that euphoric feeling that keeps them wanting more.
 Thus, even with the bitter taste of olives, cats simply find them irresistible.

 At this point, you already know that olives are not exactly toxic to your cat.
 But while they’re safe for their ingestion, it doesn’t bring much to the table, because cats can have a balanced diet even without eating olives every day.

 Nevertheless, because of the many benefits that they can enjoy from olives, it is advised to give olives to your cat as a treat.
 This will help give them the right amount of antioxidants and anti-inflammatory compounds that could help prevent the development of certain diseases.

 But as previously mentioned, make sure that these olives are sliced into small pieces so that they won’t pose as a choking hazard for your cat.

 How Frequent Should I Give Olives to My Cat?

 As previously mentioned, it would be better off for your cats to enjoy olives as a treat instead of including it regularly in his meals.
 Doing so assures you that he is only getting the supplementary nutrients from olives instead of relying solely on them for his bodily functions – think of it as a food supplement for cats.